 - Add Seafood.
 Add about 6 ounces of cooked shrimp to the pan after you’ve melted the cheeses, and stir it in with the cooked pasta.
 Or for something ultra fancy, you can add pieces of cooked lobster instead of shrimp.
 How’s that for adult?

 - Add Chicken or Sausage.
-For added protein, stir in shredded or diced Instant Pot Chicken or cooked Italian sausage after you’ve melted the cheeses.
+For added protein, stir in shredded or diced Instant Pot Chicken, Baked Chicken Breast, or cooked Italian sausage after you’ve melted the cheeses.

 - Change Up the Cheeses.
 Some great cheeses for mac and cheese are Gruyère, white cheddar, Gouda, Gorgonzola (a little goes a long way), Brie (just make sure to remove the rind), and (for an ultra creamy experience) cream cheese.